 How much do group health insurance premiums cost?

 According to the Kaiser Family Foundation (KFF), annual group health insurance premiums average around $7,739 for single coverage—roughly $659 monthly—and $22,463 a year for family coverage, which is about $1,997 per month.
 The average annual premium for single coverage and family coverage each increased by 7% over the last year.

-Premiums run higher for certain plan types, like preferred provider organization (PPO) plans and health maintenance organization (HMO) plans.
+Premiums run higher for certain health insurance plan types, like preferred provider organization plans (PPO) and health maintenance organization (HMO) plans.
 The average cost for single coverage and family coverage is also more expensive in the Northeast and Midwest regions of the United States and in certain industries like transportation, communications, and utilities.

 Organizations can reduce their budget by implementing higher cost-sharing requirements for employees.
 However, adding these requirements increase the risk that eligible employees will decline participation in the plan.

 How much time does it take to administer a group health insurance plan?

 While many organizations are aware of the cost of offering a group health plan, they are less prepared for another factor—the cost of time to administer the plan.
 For most small organizations trying to get as much done with as little staff as possible, the impact of this administration cost might even exceed the cost of the premiums.

-Let’s go over the three biggest factors that make managing a group health plan time and labor-intensive:
+Let's go over the three most significant factors that make managing a group health plan time and labor-intensive: